 Aforementioned idol Jackson Wang is another notable success story.
 Wang is a former Olympic fencer, and the son of a former Olympian.
 He joined South Korea’s JYP Entertainment while in his teens and debuted with K-pop group G7 in 2014.
-Over much of 2022, Wang took a starring role across Cartier, Fendi, Gucci and Boucheron campaigns in China.
+Over much of 2022, Wang took a starring role across Cartier, Fendi and Gucci campaigns in China.

 Chinese women in K-pop